WALL-E: Merchandise

 Small quantities of merchandise were sold for WALL-E, as Cars items were still popular, and many manufacturers were more interested in Speed Racer, which was a successful product line despite the film's failure at the box office.
-Thinkway, which created the WALL·E toys, had previously made Toy Story dolls when other toy producers had not shown an interest.
+Thinkway, which created the WALL-E toys, had previously made Toy Story dolls when other toy producers had not shown an interest.
 Among Thinkway's items were a WALL-E that danced when connected to a music player, a toy that could be taken apart and reassembled, and a groundbreaking remote control toy of him and EVE that had motion sensors that allowed them to interact with players.
 There were even plushies.
-The "Ultimate WALL-E" figures were not in stores until the film's home release in November 2008, at a retail price of almost $200, leading The Patriot-News to deem it an item for "hard-core fans and collectors only".
+The "Ultimate WALL·E" figures were not in stores until the film's home release in November 2008, at a retail price of almost $200, leading The Patriot-News to deem it an item for "hard-core fans and collectors only".
 On February 4, 2015, Lego announced that a WALL-E custom built by lead animator Angus MacLane was the latest design approved for mass production and release as part of Lego Ideas.

+Manga

+A manga adaptation of the film was written by Shiro Shirai and was originally released on December 15, 2008 in Japan to tie in to the film's Japanese release and later on April 10, 2018 in the US.

+Video game

+A platform video game based on the movie, published by THQ and developed by Heavy Iron Studios for the PlayStation 3, Xbox 360, Wii version, Asobo Studio for the PlayStation 2 and PC version, Savage Entertainment for the PlayStation Portable version as well as a Nintendo DS game developed by Helixe.
+The PlayStation 3, Wii and Xbox 360 versions feature nine explorable levels.
+The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions feature twenty-four levels, and the Nintendo DS features fourteen explorable worlds.
+The Wii is the only version of the game that features 3 head-to-head multiplayer modes, while the Nintendo DS version features co-op modes playable as WALL-E or EVE.
+As the player plays through the levels of the Nintendo DS version, they unlock clips from the movie viewable at any time.
+The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions allow the player to use music to summon reject bots throughout the game.
+The story mode is based on an earlier version of the film with some creative liberties also taken, as the character's roles are different from the movie.
+GO-4 survives and tries to steal the plant when the Axiom lands on Earth, EVE is tasered by AUTO, WALL-E repairing EVE (EVE tries to repair WALL-E in the original) and WALL-E survives from getting crushed by the Holo-Detector.
+The reversal of EVE and WALL-E being damaged was actually intended to occur in the movie, but was later changed.